caguirre1378/Data-Analyst-Portfolio/README.md

     - Heatmaps identifying peak usage by hour and day
     - Example visuals were included to communicate trends to stakeholders ->

-5. Key Findings:
-- Ride Duration: Casual riders consistently take longer trips than members.
-- Usage Patterns:
-  -   Casual usage peaks on weekends, indicating recreational use.
-  -   Member usage is steady on weekdays, suggesting commuting behavior.
-- Ride Volume: Members take more rides overall, but each ride tends to be shorter in duration.
-- Seasonality: A noticeable increase in casual ridership during summer months presents an opportunity for targeted seasonal promotions.

 **Usage Instructions:**

 System Requirements: